 The fifth secret to nailing a college interview is the hardest to perfect.
 Reading the room means that you should try your best to match the body language, energy level, and demeanor of your interviewer.
 If they come off as straight forward and no nonsense, avoid telling long stories and trying to relate to them.
 On the other hand, if they are relaxed and casual, talk them up and bring back your smile from tip number four.
 A college, job, or organization often considers if you would be a good fit into their company as more important than if your resume qualifies you.
 When your interviewer turns to sit, quickly scan the room and see if they have any pictures, awards, or knick knacks in their office that you can relate to.
 Reading the room will help you build a strong personal connection with your interviewer and ultimately help you get into your dream school.

 These five tips for a first impression will help you further your career, whether you are in high school, college, or already graduated.
-Your network is your net worth and in order to grow that network you must first learn how to make a memorable connection.
-By practicing these five tips in the mirror, on your relatives, and at school, you will confidently nail your first impression in college interviews and throughout life!
+Your network is your net worth; and in order to grow that network you must first learn how to make a memorable connection.
+By practicing these five tips in the mirror, on your relatives, and at school, it will become habit.
+Then, you will confidently nail your first impression in college interviews and throughout life!